News and events

 Format of the session: After an introduction on the legal aspects of data ownership and best practice guidance for sharing and reuse, interactive group discussions will focus on case studies of relevance to the audience.
 Case studies will be collected in advance from real-case situations, or can be brought by participants.
 Examples may be using data already in the public domain, reusing data owned by deceased people, what licensing means for data reuse, how recorders want their data used, etc.

-2. FAIR Data Principles – improving the reusability of NBN data holdings (session will run twice at 1 1/4 hours per session)
+2. FAIR Data Principles – improving the reusability of NBN data holdings (session will run twice – each session is 1 hour and 15 minutes long)

 The FAIR Data Principles (Findable, Accessible, Interoperable, Reusable) were published in 2016 as a set of guidelines for sharing data in a way that will maximise their reuse (Wilkinson et al. (2016) FAIR Guiding Principles for scientific data management and stewardship, https://www.nature.com/articles/sdata201618).

-Session lead: TBC; Co-lead Sophia Ratcliffe, NBN Trust Data Manager.
+Session lead: TBC; Co-lead Sophia Ratcliffe, NBN Atlas Data Manager.

 Format of the session: This workshop will introduce the Principles and explore how they can be applied to the access and use of biodiversity data.
 The session will include a general discussion on how to ensure a direct link between the Principles and the ‘real world’ sharing, storage of, access to and use of biodiversity data.

-3. Providing multi-regional and national commercial services in collaboration with data providers (session will run twice at 1 1/4 hours per session)
+3. Providing multi-regional and national commercial services in collaboration with data providers (session will run twice – each session is 1 hour and 15 minutes long)

 The focus of this session is to discuss ways to make the NBN Trust and the Network more sustainable.
 The NBN Trust has been awarded an HLF grant to build the resilience and sustainability of the NBN Trust.
 One potential method for building sustainability is to provide income generating services in collaboration with data providers, reducing the reliance on government and/or grant funding for the continued survival of the NBN Trust

-Session lead: Jo Judge, NBN Trust Chief Executive
+Session leads: Jo Judge, NBN Trust Chief Executive and Mandy Rudd, Chief Executive of Greenspace Information for Greater London (GiGL)

 Format of the session: Initial presentation of the proposed services, followed by discussion of the feasibility of these services, brain storming other potential methods of generating income and what needs to be done to implement the services

-4. NBN Atlas Spatial Analysis Tool – demonstration of the new spatial portal (session will run twice at 1 1/4 hours per session)
+4. NBN Atlas Spatial Analysis Tool (session will run twice – each session is 1 hour and 15 minutes long)

-Session lead: TBC; co-lead Christine Johnston, NBN Atlas Project Officer
+Session lead: Christine Johnston, NBN Atlas Project Officer and Reuben Roberts, NBN Atlas System Developer